ellysh/video-game-bots/ClickerBots/output-device-capture.md

     MsgBox(0, "", "The black point not found") endif
 ```
 The script should analyze overlapped Paint window too but this does not happen.
-We face the same bug as present in `PixelGetColor` AutoIt function.
+We face the same bug as one is present in the `PixelGetColor` AutoIt function.
 API Monitor log for this script is still the same as the log for `PixelSearch.au3` script.
 This means that the `GetDC` function still receives the "NULL" input parameter.
 Therefore, the `PixelSearch` function always processes a desktop DC.
 You can try to avoid the bug by usage of WinAPI functions directly.
 This way was considered for `PixelGetColor` function above.

 [`PixelChecksum`](https://www.autoitscript.com/autoit3/docs/functions/PixelChecksum.htm) is another AutoIt function that we can use to analyze dynamically changing pictures. `PixelGetColor` and `PixelSearch` functions gather information about the specific pixel.
 The `PixelChecksum` works in different manner.
 This function allows you to detect that something has been changed inside the specified region of a screen.
 This kind of analysis can be useful when you implement algorithms of bot's reactions for game events.